-Provisional Agenda Item 12
+Provisional Agenda Item 18

-CE95/25 (Eng.)
-12 June 1985 ORIGINAL: SPANISH
+CD31/4 (Eng.)
+15 July 1985 ORIGINAL: ENGLISH

-RESOLUTIONS OF THE THIRTY-EIGHTH WORLD HEALTH ASSEMBLY OF INTEREST TO THE EXECUTIVE COMMITTEE
+RESOLUTIONS OF THE THIRTY-EIGHTH WORLD HEALTH ASSEMBLY OF INTEREST TO THE REGIONAL COMMITTEE

-The Director of the Pan American Sanitary Bureau, Regional Director of the World Health Organization for the Americas, brings to the attention of the Executive Committee the following resolutions adopted by the Thirty-eighth World Health Assembly:
+The Director of the Pan American Sanitary Bureau, Regional Director of WHO for the Americas, submitted to the attention of the Executive Committee, at its 95th Meeting, the resolutions of the Thirty-eighth World Health Assembly of interest to the Region of the Americas.
+The Director is pleased to submit to the attention of the Directing Council of PAHO, Regional Committee of WHO for the Americas, the same resolutions, as follows:

-- WHA38.5 Assessment of Saint Christopher and Nevis - WHA38.7 Scale of Assessments for the Financial Period 1986-1987 - WHA38.10 Salaries and Allowances for Ungraded Posts and the Director-General - WHA38.11 Regional Programme Budget Policy - WHA38.12 Recruitment of International Staff in WHO: Biennial Report - WHA38.13 Members in Arrears in the Payment of their Contributions to an Extent which May Invoke Article 7 of the Constitution - WHA38.14 Number of Members of the Executive Board - WHA38.16 Collaboration within the United Nations System: General Matters.
+- WHA38.5 Assessment of Saint Christopher and Nevis - WHA38.7 Scale of Assessments for the Financial Period 1986-1987 - WHA38.10 Salaries and Allowances for Ungraded Posts and the Director-General - WHA38.11 Regional Programme Budget Policy - WHA38.12 Recruitment of International Staff in WHO: Biennial Report - WHA38.13 Members in Arrears in the Payment of their Contributions to an Extent which May Invoke Article 7 of the Constitution - WHA38.14 Number of Members of the Executive Board (Reference separate Provisional Agenda Item 36) - WHA38.16 Collaboration within the United Nations System: General Matters.
 Additional Support to National Strategies for Health for All in the Least Developed among Developing Countries - WHA38.17 Collaboration within the United Nations System: General Matters.
 Repercussions on Health of Economic and Political Sanctions between States - WHA38.18 Collaboration within the United Nations System.
 General Matters.
 Prevention of Disability and Rehabilitation of the Disabled - WHA38.19 Prevention of Deafness and Hearing Impairment - WHA38.20 Implementation of the Strategies for Health for All by the Year 2000

-- WHA38.21 Maintenance of National Health Budgets at a Level Compatible with Attainment of the Objective of Health for All by the Year 2000 - WHA38.22 Maturity before Childbearing and Promotion of Responsible Parenthood - WHA38.23 Technical Cooperation Among Developing Countries in Support of the Goal of Health for All - WHA38.24 Malaria Control - WHA38.27 Collaboration within the United Nations System: Women, Health and Development - WHA38.30 Prevention and Control of Chronic Noncommunicable Diseases - WHA38.31 Collaboration with Nongovernmental Organizations in Implementing the Global Strategy for Health for All - WHA38.32 Appropriation Resolution for the Financial Period 1986-1987
+- WHA38.21 Maintenance of National Health Budgets at a Level Compatible with Attainment of the Objective of Health for All by the Year 2000 WHA38.22 Maturity before Childbearing and Promotion of Responsible Parenthood WHA38.23 Technical Cooperation Among Developing Countries in - Support of the Goal of Health for All WHA38.24 Malaria Control - WHA38.27 Collaboration within the United Nations System: Women, Health and Development - WHA38.30 Prevention and Control of Chronic Noncommunicable Diseases - WHA38.31 Collaboration with Nongovernmental Organizations in Implementing the Global Strategy for Health for All - WHA38.32 Appropriation Resolution for the Financial Period 1986-1987